polyswarmer/documentation/_i18n/en/_docs/Level-2-clamav-to-multi.md

         self.rules = yara.compile(os.path.join(RULES_DIR, "custom"))
 ```

-Since our mock ambassador only posts 2 files, EICAR and not_EICAR, it is sufficient for the content of this tutorial to only include the relevant EICAR rule.
+Since our mock Ambassador only posts 2 files, EICAR and not_EICAR, it is sufficient for the content of this tutorial to only include the relevant EICAR rule.

 ## ClamAV Scanner